 For stock options issued, the Company estimates the grant date fair value of each option using the Black-Scholes option pricing model.
 The Black-Scholes model takes into account the expected volatility of the Company's common stock, the risk-free interest rate, the estimated life of the option, the closing market price of the Company's common stock and the exercise price.
-The estimates utilized in the Black-Scholes calculation involve inherent uncertainties and the application of management's judgment.
+The estimates utilized in the Black-Scholes calculation involve inherent uncertainties and the application of management judgment.
 In addition, the Company recognizes expense for equity award forfeitures as they occur.
 For awards subject to service-based vesting conditions, the Company recognizes stock-based compensation expense on a straight-line basis over the requisite service period, which is generally the vesting term.
+For awards subject to performance-based vesting conditions, the Company recognizes stock-based compensation expense using the accelerated attribution method when it is probable that the performance condition will be achieved.
+The expense related to the stock-based compensation is recorded within the financial statement line item the grantee's cash compensation is recorded in.